IamSreeman/IamSreeman.github.io/pages/collections/quotes.md

 ― <a href="https://x.com/andlewis/status/24380177712" target="_blank">Andrew Lewis</a>

+>“The ability to play chess is the sign of a gentleman.
+The ability to play chess well is the sign of a wasted life.”

+― <a href="https://en.wikipedia.org/wiki/Paul_Morphy" target="_blank">Paul Morphy</a>

 >“In some ways people had got used to the idea that India was spiritual and religion-oriented.
 That gave a leg up to the religious interpretation of India, despite the fact that **Sanskrit had a larger atheistic literature than exists in any other classical language**.
 Madhava Acharya, the remarkable 14th century philosopher, wrote this rather great book called <a href="https://en.wikipedia.org/wiki/Vidyaranya#Sarvadar%C5%9Banasa%E1%B9%85graha" target="_blank">Sarvadarśanasaṅgraha</a>, which discussed all the religious schools of thought within the Hindu structure.
 The **first chapter** is "<a href="https://en.wikipedia.org/wiki/Charvaka" target="_blank">Cārvāka</a>" or "Atheism"—a very strong presentation of the argument in favour of atheism and materialism.”

 ― <a href="https://en.wikipedia.org/wiki/Amartya_Sen" target="_blank">Amartya Sen</a>